 Dollar strengthening intact

-US stock market pulled back despite stronger than expected January jobs report.
-The S&P 500 lost 0.5% to 3327.71, rebounding 3.2% for the week.
-Dow Jones industrial dropped 0.9% to 29102.51.
-The Nasdaq slid 0.5% to 9520.51.
-The dollar strengthening continued as the US economy added above expected 225,000 new jobs in January.
-The live dollar index data show the ICE US Dollar index, a measure of the dollar’s strength against a basket of six rival currencies, rose 0.2% to 98.68 and is higher currently.
-Futures on stock indexes point to mixed openings today.
+US stock market closed at record high on Wednesday with better than expected data and corporate reports boosting risk appetite as President Trump was acquitted on impeachment by the Republican-led Senate.
+The S&P 500 advanced 1.1% to fresh record 3334.69.
+The Dow Jones industrial average rose 1.7% to 29290.85.
+Nasdaq gained 0.4% to new record 9508.68.
+The dollar strengthening accelerated as the Institute for Supply Management reported its purchasing manager’s index for services sector rose to a six-month high of 55.5 in January.
+The live dollar index data show the ICE US Dollar index, a measure of the dollar’s strength against a basket of six rival currencies, rose 0.3% to 98.25 and is higher currently.
+Futures on stock indexes point to higher openings today.

 European stocks ended higher on Wednesday supported by surprisingly strong data.
 GBP/USD joined EUR/USD’s accelerated decline yesterday with both pairs lower currently.
 The Stoxx Europe 600 ended up 1% led by auto shares as euro-zone’s business activity expanded at a five-month high pace in January as evidenced by purchasing managers’ index (PMI) final readings.
 Germany’s DAX 30 rose 1.5% to 13478.33 as Germany’s service sector grew at its strongest pace in five months.
 France’s CAC 40 advanced 0.9% while UK’s FTSE 100 added 0.6% to 7482.48.

 Nikkei leads Asian indexes rebound